ncsharpe/Breast-Cancer-Research/README.md

 # Breast-Cancer-Research
-This project looks at whether a brest cancer patient'g gene expression has any imoact on treatment outcomes.
+This project looks at whether a brest cancer patient's gene expression has any impact on treatment outcomes.
+Read the word doccument for futher information.